Tornadoes of 2002: Events

+United States yearly total

 January

 There were three tornadoes confirmed in the US in January.

 February

 There were two tornadoes confirmed in the US in February.

 March

 There were 47 tornadoes confirmed in the US in March.

 March 24

 A rare 30 yard wide F0 tornado formed in Hawaii at 6:55 PM, doing $60,000 in damage.

 April

 There were 117 tornadoes confirmed in the US in April.

 April 24

 An F4 tornado touched down in Missouri, killing nobody.

 April 27–28

 This fairly large tornado outbreak killed 6 people and inflicted ≥$224 million (2002 USD) of damage to the states of Illinois, Indiana, Kentucky, Maryland, New York, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Iowa, Kansas, Missouri, and Nebraska.
 It caused some hail damage to crops and houses as well.

 May

 There were 204 tornadoes confirmed in the US in May.

 May 5

 34 tornadoes touchdown in US, including 19 in Texas.
 Three tornadoes were rated F2, including a dust filled wedge tornado that struck Happy, Texas and a killer tornado.